 Note: An incomplete grade ("I" ) is converted to a fail ("IC") if no other grade is submitted within two semesters from the end of the semester in which the incomplete grade was assigned.
 An unauthorized withdrawal ("WU") has the immediate effect of an "F" grade in GPA computation.

-Further information concerning the above rules and regulations can be obtained from the current University Catalog, your Department Graduate Coordinator, or the Office of Research and Graduate Studies, University Hall 265; (818) 677-2138 or (818) 677-4800.
+Further information concerning the policies and procedures listed below can be obtained from your Department Graduate Program Coordinator, or the Office of Graduate Studies, University Hall 275; (818) 677-2138 or (818) 677-4800.